Equivariant ordinary homology and cohomology: Parametrized homology and cohomology theories

 Here, $\tau\colon W\dirsum W' \to W'\dirsum W$ is the transposition map.
 Thus,

 (There is a similar isomorphism in cohomology.)
 It is in this sense that we can think of grading on $RO(G)$, but note that the isomorphism depends on the choice of $\alpha$, so is not canonical.

 Dold pointed out that $\tilde h^G_*(-)$ and $\tilde h_G^*(-)$ restrict to functors on $\Pi B$.
 Actually, the suspension isomorphisms imply that homology and cohomology theories extend to stable maps, and so we get restrictions to functors on the stable fundamental groupoid $\stab\Pi B$.
-The restrictions to $\stab\Pi B$ give $RO(G)$-graded collections of $\stab\Pi B$-Mackey functors that we shall call the {\em coefficient systems} of the theories and denote by $\MackeyOp h^G_*$ and $\Mackey h_G^*$.
+More generally, we can make the following definitions.